WITHIN

 The rooftop before the work opened up.

-Five frames from the ceremony that cleared the site before the first demolition and repair phase began.
+Four frames from the ceremony that cleared the site before the first demolition and repair phase began.

 Ceremonial tables and offerings beside a mesh enclosure on the rooftop at WITHIN